 The forest must be managed to achieve a mix, in terms of composition and structure, of trees, shrubs and understorey plants that occur naturally in the area of the project.
 The person responsible for the project must not have a license or permit to remove wood from the forest for commercial purposes or firewood.
 However, they may collect up to five per cent of wood for personal use, such as fencing or household firewood.

 The forest's carbon stock is calculated by collecting and analysing tree samples from different parts of the forest.
 Using a series of mathematical equations, the data from the sample trees are used to estimate the amount of carbon stored in all the eligible areas of the forest.
 The net amount of abatement during a project's reporting period is determined by subtracting any actual emissions due to fires and fuel use from the theoretical emissions that would have been caused if clearing had occurred.

 As a sequestration project, that is, a project that stores carbon in vegetation or soil, an avoided deforestation project is subject to a 'permanence obligation'.
-This means the project must be maintained 'permanently' (for a nominated period of either 100 or 25 years).
+This means the sequestration must be maintained for the nominated permanence period (either 25 or 100 years).

 Section 114 of the